Multi-agency risk assessment conference (MARAC)

 Can I refer a case to MARAC at short notice?

-Referrals to MARAC are made every Friday by 12 noon before each MARAC meeting.
+Notify your emergency referral by emailing email@example.com and the MARAC Coordinator firstname.lastname@example.org.
 In circumstances only when a victim is assessed as being 'Very High Risk', and the risk of harm is so imminent that statutory agencies have a duty of care to act at once.
 With such referrals, the MARAC Coordinator will contact the relevant agencies and make them fully aware of the current situation, and an emergency meeting will be set up as soon as possible.

 On referring to MARAC do I need to tell the victim?